OneMadGypsy/fuzzquery/README.md

 # fuzzquery
-A lightweight package for performing fuzzy string matching with a very simple token system.
+A lightweight package for fuzzy word/phrase searches in a body of text, using a very simple token system.

 --------